 Part of Our Holistic Approach to Treatment

-At the Florida House Experience, we try to provide each patient with a wide range of options to treat their needs, including the most advanced care for substance and mental health disorders.
+At FHE Health, we try to provide each patient with a wide range of options to treat their needs, including the most advanced care for substance and mental health disorders.
 Yet, healing the mind and body requires a holistic approach as well, so our massage therapy services are a component of this care.
 We only provide it to patients who can benefit from this type of one-on-one care.

-Feel free to ask our team about massage therapy at the Florida House Experience.
+Feel free to ask our team about massage therapy at FHE Health.
 Learn how it can be one part of a personalized plan to address your health needs in a safe, comfortable environment.